 Stay longer at the Acadian Historical Village with a night at Chateau Albert Hotel.
 The hotel is a replica of the original 20th-century property and is a quiet retreat.

 2. Richibucto River Wine Estate

 The Richibucto River Wine Estate produces award-winning wines in New Brunswick.
 This vineyard is located 5 kilometres outside Rexton, New Brunswick, along the Richibucto River.
 The beautiful view of the river, the vast 20 acres of groomed vineyards, and its top-notch wines distinguish Richibucto River Wine Estate from other wineries in the area.
-The property has 20 acres of various cold-climate grapes vineyards.
-On-site, a boutique with a tasting bar sells wine and souvenirs.
+The property has 20 acres of various cold-climate grape vineyards.
+There is a boutique with a tasting bar that sells wine and souvenirs.